Abigail Adams State Park, Bridge Street, Weymouth, MA, USA

 Features

-Part of the Massachusetts Department of Conservation & Recreation’s (DCR) Back River Reservation, this property used to house a car dealership and a marine dredging operation.
-It was reopened as a park in 2016.
+Abigail Adams Park is part of the Massachusetts Department of Conservation & Recreation’s (DCR) Back River Reservation.
+In earlier times, a car dealership and a marine dredging operation stood on this property.
+The Kibby Property was purchased in 2010 from Richard Kibby, largely with Community Preservation funds.
+The park was dedicated in 2003 and fully established in 2016.
 It is part of the Back River Trail, a series of open space properties along the Weymouth Back River.

 Trail Description

-A wide, 0.7-mile paved walking trail extends along the edge of the Weymouth Back River and connects with the Kibby Property, which offers an additional trail loop .
-Eventually Abigail Adams Park will connect directly, via a boardwalk under Route 3A, to Great Esker Park.
+A wide, 0.7-mile paved walking trail extends along the edge of the Weymouth Back River through Abigail Adams Park, and connects to the Kibby Property, which offers an additional, short trail loop.
+There is a plan to eventually connect Abigail Adams Park to Great Esker Park with a boardwalk under Route 3A.

 Habitats and Wildlife